evalAI2eval/evalAI2eval.github.io/index.md

 evaluation will not be required to complete the project.

 [^performancevary]: if the LLM scores well on the first task, add one where it does not score well; if it scores poorly on the first add one that it can do well

+[^draft]: Your draft should be a complete paper, but may have only partial results

+[^presentation]: Your presentation should be 15 minutes, strictly enforced, so that there is time for questions

+[^peerrev]: there is a [short form](https://docs.google.com/forms/d/e/1FAIpQLSdAPkOT8xL473iwW8B4rPqcnFJNyJ5xtHG9yaTVvtLYG70juA/viewform?usp=header) to complete for each benchmark, you should take notes enough to complete the forms after class, once per presenatation

 ## LLM use